 - Click Add network adapter.

 - Confirm that both network adapters connect at power on and use the E1000 adapter type.

-- Confirm that one of the network adapters connects to your WAN switch, and the other connects to your LAN switch.
+- Confirm that the second listed adapter connects to your WAN switch, and the first listed adapter connects to your LAN switch.

 - On the final step, review your settings and click Finish.